openml/blog/README.md

 ## How to contribute
 Publishing new posts works via Git.
 The usual way to publish a new story is to:
+* Write your story in Markdown, a Jupyter Notebook, or Word.
 * Clone this repository
 * Copy your post in the correct folder
   * '/posts' for [Markdown files](https://github.com/fastai/fastpages#writing-blog-posts-with-markdown)